paulrougieux/TiMBA_Charts/README.md

 [![Build Status](https://github.com/TI-Forest-Sector-Modelling/TiMBA_Charts/actions/workflows/actions.yml/badge.svg)](https://github.com/TI-Forest-Sector-Modelling/TiMBA_Charts/actions/workflows/actions.yml)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-This package can be used as a toolkit for analysing **TiMBA** results after simulation.
+This package serves as a toolkit for analysing **TiMBA's** simulation results.
 TiMBA is a partial economic equilibrium model for the global forest product market.
-The package provides a dashboard which let the user interact with the main TiMBA results.
+The package provides a dashboard allowing the user to explore TiMBA’s main results.
 This includes the development of prices, production, consumption, and trade of forest products as well as forest stock development.
-It also gives information about historic developments as reported by the FAOSTAT.
+It further provides information about historic developments as reported by the FAOSTAT.
 In principle, this toolkit can be easily adapted and used for the analysis of any forest sector model as long as the data resembles the format of the TiMBA output.

 ## Cite the package
 We are happy that you consider to use TiMBA Charts for your research.
 When publishing your work in articles, working paper, presentations or elsewhere, please cite the package as: